codelion/optillm/README.md

 ##### Common Issues

+**Local Server Issues (stdio transport):**

 1. **Command not found**: Make sure the server executable is available in your PATH, or use an absolute path in the configuration.

-2. **Connection failed**: Verify the server is properly configured and any required API keys are provided.
+2. **Access denied**: For filesystem operations, ensure the paths specified in the configuration are accessible to the process.

+**Remote Server Issues (SSE/WebSocket transport):**

+3. **Connection timeout**: Remote servers may take longer to connect.
+Increase the `timeout` value in your configuration.

+4. **Authentication failed**: Verify your API keys and tokens are correct.
+For GitHub MCP server, ensure your `GITHUB_TOKEN` environment variable is set with appropriate permissions.

+5. **Network errors**: Check your internet connection and verify the server URL is accessible.

+6. **Environment variable not found**: If using `${VARIABLE_NAME}` syntax, ensure the environment variables are set before starting OptILLM.

+**General Issues:**

-3. **Method not found**: Some servers don't implement all MCP capabilities (tools, resources, prompts).
+7. **Method not found**: Some servers don't implement all MCP capabilities (tools, resources, prompts).
 Verify which capabilities the server supports.

-4. **Access denied**: For filesystem operations, ensure the paths specified in the configuration are accessible to the process.
+8. **Transport not supported**: Ensure you're using a supported transport: "stdio", "sse", or "websocket".

+**Example: Testing GitHub MCP Connection**

+To test if your GitHub MCP server configuration is working:

+1. Set your GitHub token: `export GITHUB_TOKEN="your-github-token"`
+2. Start OptILLM and check the logs at `~/.optillm/logs/mcp_plugin.log`
+3. Look for connection success messages and discovered capabilities

 ## Available parameters